Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-The Articles of Incorporation is a necessary document to form a corporation in the Philippines.
+The Articles of Incorporation is a document that is needed to form a corporation in the Philippines.
 A corporation is an artificial person created by law and should be registered with the Securities and Exchange Commission ("SEC").
 The existence of a corporation begins after it has submitted the Articles of Incorporation to the SEC and the SEC issues a Certificate of Incorporation.

 A corporation can be a stock corporation or a non-stock corporation.